Sussex

 Help Our Kelp

 The Sussex coast was once home to a vast kelp forest that supported a huge array of marine life and sustainable local employment.
 Kelp forests are one of the most biodiverse environments on the planet.
 Unfortunately, due to human impacts, there isn't much left.
-We're working together with Sussex Wildlife Trust, Blue Marine Foundation and Big Wave Productions to support the byelaws that protect kelp in Sussex.
+We worked alongside Sussex Wildlife Trust, Blue Marine Foundation and Big Wave Productions to support the Sussex IFCA byelaw that protects kelp in Sussex.

 We're thrilled that Sir David Attenborough lent his support to the Help Our Kelp campaign and narrated a film about the plight of kelp in Sussex.

-The Help Our Kelp project is working to support the success of the Sussex Inshore Fisheries and Conservation Authority Nearshore Trawling byelaw and the restoration of kelp to Sussex seas.
-We're supporting Help Our Kelp in lots of ways, including our national coordination of Seasearch and our Agents of Change programme, funded by the Calouste Gulbenkian Foundation.
+The Help Our Kelp project worked to support the success of the Sussex Inshore Fisheries and Conservation Authority Nearshore Trawling byelaw and the restoration of kelp to Sussex seas.
+Now called Sussex Kelp Recovery Project, we're continuing to help the kelps of Sussex in lots of ways, including our national coordination of Seasearch and our Agents of Change programme, funded by the Calouste Gulbenkian Foundation.

 Wild Coast Sussex